dhelms1/stroke_prediction/README.md

 An important note is that the *age, bmi, and avg_glucose_levels* were not normalized and all other features had discrete values in the range [0,1], but normalizing the inputs resulted in the same feature importance but with worse performance.

-*Note: The tuned model was also run through the [Exhaustive Feature Selector](http://rasbt.github.io/mlxtend/user_guide/feature_selection/ExhaustiveFeatureSelector/) for mlxtend to find the best combination of features (ranging from 2 to 7), but the subset model had slightly worse performance.
+*Note: The tuned model was also run through the [Exhaustive Feature Selector](http://rasbt.github.io/mlxtend/user_guide/feature_selection/ExhaustiveFeatureSelector/) for mlxtend to find the best combination of features (ranging from 2 to 7 features), but the subset model had slightly worse performance.
 The original tuned model was kept due to this (see end of notebook for more info).*

 ---